cchitsiang/awesome-stars/README.md

 - [nccgroup/house](https://github.com/nccgroup/house) - A runtime mobile application analysis toolkit with a Web GUI, powered by Frida, written in Python.
 - [antsmartian/lets-build-express](https://github.com/antsmartian/lets-build-express) - This repo contains chapters which explains how one can build a minimal express library.
 - [davidmerfield/Blot](https://github.com/davidmerfield/Blot) - Turns a folder into a blog
-- [jorgebucaran/superfine](https://github.com/jorgebucaran/superfine) - Absolutely minimal view layer for building web interfaces.
+- [jorgebucaran/superfine](https://github.com/jorgebucaran/superfine) - Absolutely minimal view layer for building web interfaces
 - [elbywan/yett](https://github.com/elbywan/yett) - 🔐A small webpage library to control the execution of (third party) scripts
 - [sonnylazuardi/bibleify-desktop](https://github.com/sonnylazuardi/bibleify-desktop) - 🖥️Simple & fast bible app with dramatized audio built with Electron, React, Rematch & Realm
 - [travelgateX/documentation-site](https://github.com/travelgateX/documentation-site) - This repository contains source for TravelgateX documentation.
 TravelgateX is a collection of GraphQL APIs for the travel trade.